WordExplain

 Todd Beall, op. cit., points out the following:

 First, the light of day 1 is not dependent on the sun, so the sun is hardly the "ruler" of it.
 Second, the waters existed on day 1, not just day 2.
-Third, in verse 14 the "lighs" of day<div style="text-align: center;"> 4 are set in the "expanse" created on day 2 (not day 1).
+Third, in verse 14 the "lights" of day 4 are set in the "expanse" created on day 2 (not day 1).
 Fourth, the sea creatures of day 5 were to fill the "water in the seas" which were created on day 3, not day 2, contrary to the chart above (see Gen. 1:10); and none of the sea creatures or birds or land creatures other than man were to "rule" anything anyway.
 Finally, man was created on day 6 not to rule over the land and vegetation (created on day 3), but over the land animals created on day 6 and the sea creatures and birds created on day 5.
 In other words, despite the nice chart, the patterns simply do not hold up.

 Furthermore, even if the pattern held true completely (which it assuredly does not), it would hardly be an argument for a non-literal approach to the chapter, especially since the chapter has so many sequential markers.